 - those whose previous understandings of faith, God, and themselves have fallen apart, leaving an often painful void, but also an opportunity to discover and build something new;

-- those with no specific faith background who are experiencing a longing to explore meaning, truth, and purpose in their life, along with their own concept of and relationship with the (difficult to name!)
-Divine/ Universe/ Mystery;
+- those with no specific faith background who are experiencing a longing to explore meaning, truth, and purpose in their life, along with their own concept of and relationship with the (sometimes difficult to name!)
+Divine/ God/ Universe/ Spirit;

-- those who find themselves feeling spiritually stuck in some way and are seeking support in exploring how they got to this point, and how to move forwards;
+- those who find themselves feeling spiritually stuck in some way, and who are seeking support in exploring how they got to this point, and how to move forwards;

 - those who face an important life decision and want to approach it in a grounded, wise, holistic, and discerning way;